Am I eligible and how much can I claim?

 consumable items (heat, light and power and materials and equipment used or transformed by the R&D process) and,

-certain data and cloud computing costs
+pure mathematics, data licences and cloud computing costs